knime/knime-python/org.knime.python3.nodes/documentation.md

 description: My New Extension # Human readable bundle name / description
 long_description: This extension provides functionality that everyone wants to have. # Text describing the extension (optional)
 group_id: org.knime.python3.nodes.tests # Will be concatenated with the name to an ID
-version: 4.6.0 # First version of the KNIME Analytics Platform, for which this extension can be used
+version: 0.1.0 # Version of this Python node extension.
+Must use three-component semantic versioning for deployment to work.
 vendor: KNIME AG, Zurich, Switzerland # Who offers the extension
 license_file: LICENSE.TXT # Best practice: put your LICENSE.TXT next to the knime.yml; otherwise you would need to change to path/to/LICENSE.txt
 ```

-The `id` will be of the form `group_id.name`.
+The `id` of the extension will be of the form `group_id.name`.
 It needs to be a unique identifier for your extension, so it is a good idea to encode your username or company's URL followed by a logical structure as `group_id` to prevent `id` clashes.
 For example a developer from KNIME could encode its URL to `org.knime` and add `python3.nodes.tests` to indicate that the extension is a member of `tests` of `nodes` which are part of `python3`.

 The extension module will then be put on the Pythonpath and imported by KNIME using `import my_extension`.
 This module should contain KNIME nodes.
 Each class decorated with `@kn.node` within this file will become available in KNIME as dedicated node.